dinoboy197/CarND-Behavioral-Cloning-P3/writeup.md

 My first step was to use a convolution neural network model similar to [the publically published NVidia architecture used for their self-driving car efforts](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/).
 Given that I'm attempting to solve the exact same problem (steering angle command prediction) and their network is state of the art, that seemed like a good place to start.
 I removed one convolutional and one fully connected layer from the NVidia architecture to reduce memory processing costs during training.

 Before the convolutional layers of the model, a cropping layer removes the top (including sky) and bottom (including car image), to reduce noise in training.
-An additional layer normalizes each give each data point zero mean and a low standard deviation.
+An additional layer normalizes the data points to have zero mean and a low standard deviation.

-In between the convolutional layers of my model, I introduced Relu activations to introduce non-linearity, max pooling to reduce overfitting and computatational complexity, and 50% dropout during training (also to reduce overfitting).
+In between the convolutional layers of my model, I added Relu activations to introduce non-linearity, max pooling to reduce overfitting and computatational complexity, and 50% dropout during training (also to reduce overfitting).

+In between the fully-connected layers of the model, I also added Relu activations to introduce non-linearity and 50% dropout layers.

 To train the model, I initally collected simulated image data driving around the track several times in the center of the driving lane.